-The system can be retrofitted to some Carbon Cub models.
-The system is immediately available for retrofit on the existing fleet of LSA Carbon Cubs for gross weight up to 1320 lbs.
+The system may be retrofitted to the existing fleet of LSA Carbon Cubs for gross weight up to 1320 lbs.
 (1,430 lbs. on floats).
-A BRS model for retrofit on the fleet of existing EX, EX-2, and FX experimental aircraft, for gross weight up to 1865 lbs., is currently under development.
+A BRS model for retrofit to most variants of Carbon Cub EX and FX models, for gross weight up to 2,000 lbs., is also available.